The 50 Best Marriage Tips Of All Time, From 50 Marriage Experts

 "Focus on what there is to appreciate about your mate, then honestly and spontaneously express your specific appreciation to them.
 It's also good to do this for yourself." — Judith Joyce, life coach

-"Setting aside a romantic evening on a regular basis can rekindle the magic of a long-term relationship.
-It doesn't have to be fancy, just special time for the two of you to remember how and why you first fell in love." — John Sovec, LMFT
+"Setting aside a romantic evening regularly can rekindle the magic of a long-term relationship.
+It doesn't have to be fancy, just a special time for the two of you to remember how and why you first fell in love." — John Sovec, LMFT

 "No talk about kids or schedules allowed." — Mary Kay Aide, MS

-20. Make a commitment to spend time just the two of you.
+20. Commit to spend time just the two of you

 "For instance, it's your spouse's job to walk the dog in the morning, but you discover dog poop on the kitchen floor, and cleaning it up makes you late for work.
 Instead of immediately placing blame, saying something like, 'I'm puzzled about what happened with Spot this morning,' is a gentle way to start a conversation." — Jean Fitzpatrick, LP